gabrielvpina/viralquest/README.md

 ## Setup

-### Install via PyPI
+### Install via PyPI (Recommended)

-Use pip to install ViralQuest
+Use pip to install the latest stable version of ViralQuest
 ```
 pip install viralquest
 ```